SurajRaj4542/notes-fetcher-sync/README.md

-# linked-blog-starter-md
+# Notes Fetcher or Sync Repo

-These are the markdown files for the [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter) repository
+These are the files i keep to maintain my notes online.
+Contents/
+>publish - would be divided in subjects.
+	Maths
+	JS
+	C

 meow meow meow